DarrenXu94/edhunting/README.md

 # edhunting
 Promotional responsive website for a band.
-Craeted using node-sass and HTML5.
+Created using node-sass and HTML5.

 The desktop version includes css transition effects and styled contact pane.
 Mobile version includes a background scroll on click effect.